jmeinlschmidt/eslint-config-angular/README.md

 ## Installation

-For some unknown weird reason, following dependencies have to be installed in your project as well.
-(TODO: Create issue)
+For some unknown weird reason, following dependencies have to be installed in your project as well. (https://github.com/jmeinlschmidt/eslint-config-angular/issues/5)

 ```sh
 npm -D eslint-plugin-rxjs eslint-plugin-rxjs-angular